fogbeam/Quoddy/README.md

 Quoddy
 ========

-Quoddy is part of the ScrewPile suite of tools for building intelligent applications.
+Quoddy is part of the Fogcutter suite of tools for building intelligent applications.

 Why "Quoddy?"
 ----------------